unlock-protocol/docs/docs/basics/new-to-web3/what-is-a-smart-contract.md

 **ERC20**

-ERC-20 is a fungible token used for identical entities.
+ERC-20 is a fungible token standard used for identical entities.
 It was the first and the most widely used token standard approved by the Ethereum blockchain network.
 It lays out a set of guidelines that all Ethereum-based ERC-20 tokens must adhere to.

 <aside>
 💡 **Fungible vs. Non-Fungible**